 Fig 4.1: Validation results. a.)
 The damage to the forest stand of the Paracou test site by man and machine was defined as model parameters, and the values were calculated as a function of four log diameter classes based on forest inventory data of the T1-RIL plots. b.)
 Comparison of the temporal development of observed (dots) and simulated (line graph) aboveground biomass after the selective logging event in 1986 (grey area).
-Light-demanding pioneers are reddish, shade-tolerant climate species are greenish, emergents are violet, and intermediate species are bluish-colored.
+Light-demanding pioneers are reddish, shade-tolerant climate species are greenish, emergent are violet, and intermediate species are bluish-colored.

 3.3.
 Simulation experiment: Changes in biomass and production after damage by selective logging